CyberSecureAI/CyberSecureAI/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in cyber security has led me to develop a passion for all things cyber.
+My objective is to expand & grow my knowledge base skills within cyber security

 ## Skills